middyjs/middy/docs/PROFILING.md

 const afterHandler = () => stop('handler')
 const requestEnd = async () => stop('total') // This is the last run hook, it will resolve before the request ends.

-const profiler = { beforePrefetch, beforeMiddleware, afterMiddleware, beforeHandler, afterHandler, requestEnd }
+const plugin = { beforePrefetch, beforeMiddleware, afterMiddleware, beforeHandler, afterHandler, requestEnd }

-middy(originalHandler, profiler)
+middy(originalHandler, plugin)
   .use(eventLogger())
   .use(errorLogger())
   .use(httpEventNormalizer())